jbock-java/either/README.md

 All of these work on *Right* Eithers, and leave a *Left* unchanged.
 This is intuitive, because the corresponding `Optional` methods leave *empty* unchanged.
-There are also `mapLeft`, `flatMapLeft` and `acceptLeft` methods, which leave a Right unchanged.
+There are also `mapLeft`, `flatMapLeft` and `acceptLeft` methods, which leave a *Right* unchanged instead.

 Finally there is the all-powerful `fold` method, and `getRight` to get the original `Optional` back.